upandacross/precinct/DASH_README.md

 5. **Recent Activity Trends** (Multi-line Chart) - Logins vs Registrations comparison

 ## Customization
-To add more charts or modify existing ones, edit the `dash_analytics.py` file and add new figures to the layout.
+~~To add more charts or modify existing ones, edit the `dash_analytics.py` file and add new figures to the layout.~~

+**Note**: The Dash analytics functionality has been replaced with a PDF viewer.
+Analytics are now displayed via the `pdf_viewer.html` template which shows the Dash.pdf file with full-screen, pan, and zoom capabilities.